Responsible marketing & advertising

-We are helping people make better food choices through responsible marketing.
+We help people make better choices through responsible marketing and advertising.

 Marketing in a connected world

-- We are committed to building trust through responsible practices and transparent communication.
+- We are committed to building trust through responsible practices and through transparent communication – both directly to consumers and indirectly through other key stakeholders and thought-leaders.

-- We will use a combination of channels, including product labels, websites, careline phone numbers and/or leaflets to communicate openly with our consumers.
+- We will use a combination of channels, which includes product labels, websites, careline phone numbers and/or consumer leaflets to communicate openly with our consumers.

 A leading role in industry